Theatinerkirche St Cajetan

 Italian architects Aostino Barelli, Enrico Zuccalli and Munich rococo master Francois de Cuvilliés all had hands in designing the church.

-Parts of the church including the high altar were bombed in World War Two and rebuilt through the 1950s.
+Most of the church (including the high altar) was destroyed in World War Two bombing and rebuilt through the 1950s.